-Like any other capital, it has lots of pollution and scams awaiting the clueless tourist.
-You will find the same in Manila or Ho Chi Minh City.
+Like any other capital, Bangkok has lots of pollution and scams awaiting the clueless tourist.
+You will find the same in Manila or Saigon.
 However, I loved Bangkok; I went there before in 2011 and 2012, and in 2014, I lived there for four months, when restrictions on visa runs had yet to be implemented.
 I loved the city — its people, its attractions, and of course, the food.

 Readers have recently asked me about my solo travel tips to Bangkok so I decided once and for all to write this post.
 While this is targeted to solo female travelers, it can apply to other tourists as well.